flohannes/news-crawler/README.md

 * Spiegel Online
 * Sueddeutsche

-##Developer
+## Developer
 tba

-##Next steps
+## Next steps
-*merge crawling results from differen databases *spider crawler
+* merge crawling results from differen databases
+* JDBC connection to a variety of different databases
+* twitter,instagram,facebook crawler
+* Intelligent crawling component, which analyzes the frequency of new created texts per feed and manages the crawling threads
-*twitter,instagram,facebook crawler
+* spider crawler